nhn/tui.grid/docs/en/relation-between-columns.md

 ]);
 ```

 In the example above, 'col1' column has a `relations` option, and the target columns are 'col2' and 'col3'.
-If the value of a cell in 'col1' is changed to '1', the cells in the same row that are under 'col2' or 'col3' will become not editable.
+If the value of a cell in 'col1' is changed to '1', the cells in the same row that are under 'col2' or 'col3' will become editable.

 ## disabled